-3 (ii) (2) Civil Complaints.
-Any City officer or employee who believes he or she 4 has been the subject of retaliation in violation of Ssubsection (a) of this Section 4.115 may 5 bring a civil action against the City officer or employee who committed the violation.
+1 rejerral within a time frame that the Ethics Commission shall specify. report to the Ethics Commission 2 on the referred matter.
+3 $\frac{(ii)}{2}$ Civil Complaints.
+Any City officer or employee who believes he or she 4 has been the subject of retaliation in violation of $\underline{s}$ Subsection (a) of this Section $\underline{4.115}$ may 5 bring a civil action against the City officer or employee who committed the violation.
 Such 6 action must be filed no later than two years after the date of the retaliation.
 7 (iii) (3) Burden of Establishing Retaliation.
-In order to establish under this

-8 Section 4.115 that retaliation occurred under this Section, a complainant in a civil action must

-9 demonstrate, or the Ethics Commission in an administrative proceeding must determine, by a

-10 preponderance of the evidence, that the complainant's engagement in activity protected under

-11 $S{\underline{s}}$ ubsection (a) was a substantial motivating factor for the adverse employment action.
-The

-12 employer respondent may rebut this claim if it the respondent demonstrates by a preponderance

-13 of the evidence that he, she, or it would have taken the same employment action irrespective of

-- 14 the complainant's participation in protected activity. - 15 (4) Duty to Assist with Retaliation Complaints.
-Supervisors who receive a complaint - 16 alleging retaliation under this Chapter 1 must keep the complaint confidential and immediately assist - 17 the complainant by referring the complainant to the Ethics Commission and documenting the referral - 18 in writing.
-Documentation must include the date and time of the referral and that the complaint was

-19 about retaliation.
-Supervisors who fail to comply with this subsection (b) are subject to the penalties

-- 20 and remedies set forth in subsection (c). - 21

-(i) (1) Charter Administrative Penalties.
-Any City officer or employee who violates Ssubsection (a) of this Section 4.115 may be subject to administrative penalties pursuant to Charter Section C3.699-13.
+In order to establish under this 8 Section 4.115 that retaliation occurred under this Section, a complainant in a civil action must 9 demonstrate, or the Ethics Commission in an administrative proceeding must determine, by a 10 preponderance of the evidence, that the complainant's engagement in activity protected under 11 $\underline{s_s}$ ubsection (a) was a substantial motivating factor for the adverse employment action.
+The 12 employer respondent may rebut this claim if it the respondent demonstrates by a preponderance 13 of the evidence that he, she, or it would have taken the same employment action irrespective of 14 the complainant's participation in protected activity.
+15 (4) Duty to Assist with Retaliation Complaints.
+Supervisors who receive a complaint 16 alleging retaliation under this Chapter 1 must keep the complaint confidential and immediately assist 17 the complainant by referring the complainant to the Ethics Commission and documenting the referral 18 in writing.
+Documentation must include the date and time of the referral and that the complaint was 19 about retaliation.
+Supervisors who fail to comply with this subsection (b) are subject to the penalties 20 and remedies set forth in subsection (c).
+21 (c) PENALTIES AND REMEDIES .
+22 (i) (1) Charter Administrative Penalties.
+Any City officer or employee who 23 violates $\underline{s_s}$ ubsection (a) of this Section $\underline{4.115}$ may be subject to administrative penalties 24 pursuant to Charter Section C3.699-13.